tmatis/webserv/FUNCTIONS.md

 #### domain
 Address family the socket can communicate with.
 #### type
-The two mostly used socket types are SOCK_STREAM and SOCK_DGRAM, the first one provides a reliable, connection-based bytes stream and the second one supports datagrams (connectionless and may lead to data loss).
+The two mostly used socket types are **SOCK_STREAM** and **SOCK_DGRAM**, the first one provides a reliable, connection-based bytes stream and the second one supports datagrams (connectionless and may lead to data loss).
 #### protocol
 Normally only one single protocol exists within the specified domain and type so protocol will be set to 0 but the protocols identifiers can be found in /etc/protocols.